ey92/notes/1101/readingCh4.md

 #### 1. **Affixation** - adding affixes to stems
 #### 2. **Affixation in Signed Languages** - can occur simultaneously, but usually inflectional
 #### 3. **Compounding** - combine 2+ independent words (free morphemes, affixed words, compounded words)
-- can be written as one word, hyphenated word, or multiple words
+- derivational, can be written as one word, hyphenated word, or multiple words
+- PoS determined by last word, semantic meaning not as easy to tell
 - stress pattern as if same word, instead of phrase - primary stress on first word only, instead of independent stresses
 - common in German